destoer/Cs2Jailbreak/README.md

 # SD TODO
 Waiting on player colour issues fixed for alot of these

-Tank, Hide and Seek
+Tank, Hide and Seek, Zombie

-Dodgeball, Grenade, Zombie

-Gun game, Knife,

-Spectre, Headshot, Laser wars
+Gun game, Spectre, Laser wars